265+ Forceful Verbs to Turn You Into a Literary Tyrannosaurus

 - They dozed

-Apart from simply being economical with words, there are plenty of sound reasons to choose stronger verbs.
+Apart from simply being economical with words and avoiding purple prose, however, there are plenty of sound reasons to choose stronger verbs.

 Show, Don’t Tell